How to Build a Waterfall

-The design of your falls will depend on topography, pump and pipe size, length of water flow from pump to falls, pond size and possibly other site-specific factors.
-If your pond is just 4' x 6', you certainly don't want a large, three foot wide falls - keep the elements of your water feature in scale.
+The design of your falls will depend on topography, pump and pipe size, length of water flow from the pump to falls, pond size, and possibly other site-specific factors.
+If your pond is just 4' x 6', you certainly don't want a large, three-foot-wide fall - keep the elements of your water feature in scale.

-One of the most common mistakes results from the desire for a tall waterfall at a level building site...large amounts of soil are imported to build the falls up to a three or four foot height.
-Yes, you will achieve a dramatic waterfall, but the total effect will look more like an out of place volcano. a falls of just two feet will produce a very satisfactory effect both visually and audibly.
+One of the most common mistakes results from the desire for a tall waterfall at a level building site...large amounts of soil are imported to build the falls up to a three or four-foot height.
+Yes, you will achieve a dramatic waterfall, but the total effect will look more like an out-of-place volcano.
+A fall of just two feet will produce a very satisfactory effect both visually and audibly.

 If you are working on a slope, you have the option of placing the biological filter (waterfall source) uphill from the pond and creating a series of cascading waterfalls.
-This is how I built my falls, described in this online photo essay.
+This is how I built my falls

 Even on a level site, it's a good design strategy to place the falls six to eight feet from the pond.
 This will create a short stream to the pond.

 Be sure to use a wide EPDM rubber liner under the falls and/or stream...this will allow for twists and turns in the course of the water and also contain splashing. a ten-foot-wide streamliner is recommended.
 Underlayment under the falls and streamliners is usually not required.

 When your excavation is complete for the falls, and the liner is in place, add your stone.
 Don't be in a hurry - try several (or many) combinations and visualize how the water will flow.